Ned Baird: Military career

 horse trainer.
 His horse Playfair winning the 1888 Grand National, that was followed in 1907 when his horse Wool Winder won the St. Leger Stakes, and just missed out on winning The Derby.
 As a race horse owner he joined the Jockey Club, remaining a member for sixty-two years, and acted as a steward between 1904 and 1906.

-During the First World War he was recalled to the army, in October 1914, and eventually given command of the 179th (2/4th London) Brigade, part of the 60th (2/2nd London) Division.
-He was promoted to brigadier-general in May 1916.
-That November the division was warned for service overseas in the Salonika Campaign.
+During the First World War he was recalled to the army, in October 1914, promoted to temporary colonel, and eventually given command of the 179th (2/4th London) Brigade, part of the 60th (2/2nd London) Division, a TF formation.
+He was promoted to temporary brigadier general in May 1916.
+That November the division was warned for service overseas in the Salonika campaign.
 But Baird now aged fifty-two was deemed too old for active service as a brigade commander and was replaced shortly afterwards.
-He was instead given command of the Welsh Reserve Brigade, in January 1917 until May 1918 when he finally retired from the army.
+He was again promoted to temporary brigadier general and was given command of the Welsh Reserve Brigade, in the United Kingdom, from January 1917 until May 1918 when he finally retired from the army with the honorary rank of brigadier general.
 His service was recognised in the victory honours list being invested as a Commander of The Most Excellent Order of the British Empire.

 He was appointed a deputy lieutenant of Caithness on 30 July 1920.

 He married twice, first in 1893 to Millicent Clarke, by whom he had four sons and three daughters.
 She died in 1936.
 Post war Baird married Helen Cicely Kerr, in April 1939.
-The family lived at Kelloe House, Berwickshire in Scotland, and Baird became a Justice of the Peace until he died 8 August 1956.
+The family lived at Kelloe House, Berwickshire in Scotland, and Baird became a Justice of the Peace until he died 8 August 1956, at the age of 92.